ecbassey/Python_Capstone_Project/README.md

 - BeautifulSoup + requests

 ### Must Have
-Admin priviledge vs other user access
+Admin priviledge vs other users access
 - Only ADMIN users are able to: add products, delete products.
 - They would be prompted to enter a password.